barais/barais.github.io/_posts/2018-07-18-MigratingFromHibernateToEclipseLinkOnJHipster.md

 ---
 layout: blog-post
-title: Migrating From Hibernate To Eclipse Link On JHipster
+title: Migrating From Hibernate To EclipseLink On JHipster
 place: Stockhoml, Sweden
 categories: [JHipster,Hibernate,EclipseLink,Diversity]
+toc: true
 ---

 ## Working on automatic library substitution.

 We are currently working with Orange on a software diversification project.
 In this framework, we study the ability to automatically migrate a project from one dependency to another in order to understand the difficulties in practice.
 To understand these difficulties, we study a nominal case that should work perfectly.
 The replacement of an implementation of one JSR by another on a real project.